Rosalina121/krem-bun/README.md

 ## Deps

 * `bun`
-* `node` (if you want to control OBS, more on that later)
-* `vite`?
+  * and whatever `bun i` will install

 ## Short intro
 This is basically a webapp + server.
 Overlays are written in React + Vite (+ Tailwind etc.).
 Backend is Bun, for fun.
-With the exception of OBS functionality, because `obs-websocket-js` doesn't play well with Bun right now.

 ## How to use
 Fill in .env with: